Govardhanpentakota/JavaFX-TicTacToe/README.md

 * The `playGame()` method updates the button's text, adds the cell ID to the player's list, and calls `CheckerWinner()` and `Autoplayer()` methods.
 * The `CheckerWinner()` method checks for winning combinations and displays an alert if a winner is found.
 * The `Autoplayer()` method implements the basic AI opponent, which makes random moves.

-## Styling

-The `style.css` file defines the styling for the buttons, including their size.

-## Improvements

-* Implement a more sophisticated AI opponent.
-* Add a "New Game" button.
-* Improve the UI design and styling.
-* Add better win condition checking.
-* Add draw condition checking.
-* Refactor the win checking logic to be more efficient.